Vietnam to gain as EU-China investment pact stalls | DW | 09.07.2021

 For the Europeans, that means ratifying the EU-Vietnam Investment Protection Agreement (EVIPA), which was agreed at the same time as the EU-Vietnam free trade pact.
 However, European law means that each member state must ratify the deal before it comes into force.

-"If the ratification is done quickly and the agreement enters into force early, Vietnam will have an edge in attracting more EU investments," said Hiep.
-"But if the agreement is somehow stalled like the CAI, Vietnam will lose a good chance to win more European investments."
+"If the ratification is done quickly and the agreement enters into force early, Vietnam will have an edge in attracting more EU investments," Hiep said.
+"But, if the agreement is somehow stalled like the CAI, Vietnam will lose a good chance to win more European investments."

 According to Hiep, more important is how the new government under Prime Minister Pham Minh Chinh, who was elected by the ruling Vietnamese Communist Party delegates in March, undertakes pro-business reforms.